mantidproject/documents/Design/InstrumentFetching.md

 Changes to Instrument Loading
 -----------------------------
-Since this linux systems will require having multiple locations for instrument files (rather than just the install area), the real change is to have a collection of locations for instrument files to reside.
+Since linux systems will require having multiple locations for instrument files (rather than just the install area), the real change is to have a collection of locations for instrument files to reside.
 The path will be, in order, cache area then install area.

 Storing Updated Instruments
 ---------------------------